 About the Press

-The open access monograph publishing program was conceived in 2014 as a means of publishing open access books that were relevant to the study and practice of theological librarianship.
+Books@Atla Open Press was conceived in 2014 as a means of publishing open access books that were relevant to the study and practice of theological librarianship.
 Currently the mission of the program is publication of open access works on subjects at the intersection of librarianship and religious and theological studies that potentially impact libraries.
 We seek to provide resources that guide and support innovative library services and enhance professional development.
-Titles published by Books@Atla Open Press fall within three categories: Scholarly Editions, Association Editions and Reprints:

-These previously published print books have been deemed to have value to the profession of theological and religious studies librarianship and therefore important to re-release as open access online editions.
+Reprints are previously published print books have been deemed by Atla to have value to the profession of theological and religious studies librarianship and therefore important to re-release as open access online editions.
 Reprints are selected at the discretion of Atla and are digitized and published in their original form with permission of the copyright holder where necessary.

 Conflicts of Interest